 - The timeline for data retention

 - Respond to request – If the data subject notices that their data is incorrect, they may request the company to rectify the mistake.
-If they wish to delete the data, the data collector may be able to deny the request so long as they have legitimate reasons to hold the data, such as tax reporting.
+If they wish to delete the data, the data collector may be able to deny the request so long as they have legitimate reasons to hold the data, such as net income for household income amounts, credit card debt, any applicable housing loan, or other related tax reporting.

 Automating DSR with DataGrail